 Conclusion

-If you are in need of a soothing, cleansing, all-natural product, then peppermint oil may be just what you are looking for.
+If you need a soothing, cleansing, all-natural product, then peppermint oil may be just what you are looking for.

 This is because not only is it seemingly effective at treating hair fall caused by AGA, but it may also treat and prevent thin-hair-causing infections and conditions (such as seborrheic dermatitis) and reduce inflammation.